simon-pepin/simon-pepin.github.io/organisation/singular_learning_theory_sep23.md

 - The workshop will take place from Monday 18th to Thursday 21st, from 10:00 to 17:00.

-- The rooms are still in the process of being reserved and will be announced here shortly.
+- Everything will take place Room F1.15, in the building Science Park 107 of the Science Park campus of the University of Amsterdam.

 ### Program and schedule: